hylang/hy/docs/language/api.rst

 --------------

 `with-decorator` is used to wrap a function with another.
-The function performing decoration should accept a single value, the function being decorated and return a new function. `with-decorator` takes a minimum of two parameters, the function performing decoration and the function being decorated.
-More than one decorator function can be applied, they will be applied in order from outermost to innermost, ie. the first decorator will be the outermost one & so on.
+The function performing the decoration should accept a single value: the function being decorated, and return a new function. `with-decorator` takes a minimum of two parameters: the function performing decoration and the function being decorated.
+More than one decorator function can be applied; they will be applied in order from outermost to innermost, ie. the first decorator will be the outermost one, and so on.
 Decorators with arguments are called just like a function call.

 .. code-block:: clj